nejcstopno/webpage/content/authors/admin/_index.md

   url: https://nioo.knaw.nl/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include plant-microbe interactions, soil microbial ecology and nutrient cycling.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Plant-microbe interactions
-- Computational Linguistics
+- Soil microbial ecology
-- Information Retrieval
+- Data science and bioinformatics

 # Education to show in About widget
 education: